qinwang/gitlab-ce/doc/development/documentation/structure.md

 ## Requirements

-State any requirements for using the feature and/or following along with the tutorial.
+State any requirements, if any, for using the feature and/or following along with the tutorial.

 The only assumption that is redundant and doesn't need to be mentioned is having an account on GitLab.

 ## Instructions

+("Instructions" is not necessarily the name of the heading)

-- Write a step-by-step guide, with no gaps between the steps
+- Write a step-by-step guide, with no gaps between the steps.
 - Start with an h2 (`##`), break complex steps into small steps using subheadings h3 > h4 > h5 > h6. _Never skip the hierarchy level, such
 as h2 > h4_, as it will break the TOC and may affect the breadcrumbs.